Giving Up Your Pet for Adoption

 Never abandon your animal.
 In the event these alternative resources don’t address the circumstance you are experiencing with your pet, please review Giving Up Your Pet (below).
 The Anti-Cruelty Society is an open admission organization and will accept any animal in need.

-Giving Up Your Pet
+Things to Consider When Giving up Your Pet

 If you must consider surrendering an animal to the shelter, please review the following important information.